hsfl/cosmos-docs/pages/2-getting_started/development-environment.md

 {% include image.html file="/resources/tutorials/setup/part2/docker-install.png" width="100%" %}

-You can verify that the container is running by running the command
+You can verify that the container is running by opening Docker Desktop, or running the command
 ```
 docker ps
 ```
-Alternatively, you can open Docker Desktop and see the running container.

 {% include note.html content="If you get the error `Got permission denied while trying to connect to the Docker daemon...`, this is because your user has not been added to the `docker` group.
 Run the following command to add the current user to the `docker` group:
 ```